than-dev/estj/README.md

 ### 🍪 Description <br>

-It's a simple javascript test framework, with purpose be able people execute tests simply and fast!
+It's a simple javascript test lib, with purpose be able people execute tests simply and fast!

 <br>